-Please note that due to the COVID-19 outbreak, all BTC organized hikes and events have been cancelled until April 30th.
+Please note that due to the COVID-19 outbreak, all BTC organized hikes and events have been suspended for the time being.

 We also ask you to postpone your own use of the Bruce Trail for walks or hikes until further notice, to minimize the spread or contraction of COVID-19.